jarretmoses/blockchain-developer-bootcamp-final-project/README.md

 * Install client dependencies `cd client && npm i`
 * Start the truffle development console `npx hardhat node`
 * Compile and deploy contracts `npm run compile:dev`
 * Start the client.
-Open a new tab in your terminal, navigate to this project then from within the `client/` directory run `npm run start`
+Open a new tab in your terminal, navigate to this project then from within the `client/` directory run `npm run dev`
 * In your browser, navigate to `http://localhost:7777` where you should see the app running